Chocolate fudge brownies recipe

 - Yield: makes 16-20

-We've been asked quite a few times if we have a really authentic chocolate brownies recipe, as the majority of the recipes available never quite get the fudgy, stickiness right.
-So armed with the challenge the wheat-free.org kitchen decided to see what they could come up with, and this recipe is the result of some serious baking... and sampling.
+I was asked quite a few times if I had a really authentic chocolate brownies recipe, as the majority of gluten free brownie recipes available never quite got the fudgy stickiness right.
+So armed with the challenge the wheat-free.org kitchen decided to see what it could come up with; this recipe is the result of some serious baking... and sampling.

 The consistency of these sticky chocolate brownies is absolutely wonderful.
-It's rich, sticky and fudgy with the crunch of the nuts and the chocolate chips.
+It's rich, sticky, and fudgy with the crunch of nuts and chocolate chips.
 The top of the brownies remains dry and crunchy, giving that absolutely perfect chocolate brownie mix of textures when you bite into it.

-It's so rich and chocolatey that even the chocoholics here at the wheat-free.org kitchen could only eat one piece at a time (but it was a double size piece!).
-We hope you agree with us that it's one of the best wheat and gluten free chocolate brownie recipes.
+It's so rich and chocolatey that even the chocoholics doing the testing at the wheat-free.org kitchen could only eat one piece at a time (but it was a double size piece!).
+I hope you agree that it's one of the best wheat and gluten free chocolate brownie recipes.